 Property ID : 1642

 This beautifully presented detached villa with roof terrace is in a very private and peaceful area of Konacik on the Bodrum Peninsula.
 It has extensive sea views from the main 70 m2 balcony, extending from the peninsula of Datça to the Island of Kos.
 To the rear and side of the villa you are enveloped with beautiful countryside and mountain views.
 The ambience of the view and the surroundings is rather unique.
+The ground floor of the property is an exceptionally spacious self contained apartment.
+This could also be ideal for those wishing to generate rental income.

 The villa has its own private driveway, and a four-car parking port.